-This policy is in line with statutory guidance for schools and colleges; Keeping Child Safe in Education (2021), Working Together to Safeguard Children (2019) and London Child Protection Procedures (5th Edition).
+This policy is in line with statutory guidance for schools and colleges; Keeping Child Safe in Education (2022), Working Together to Safeguard Children (2018) and London Child Protection Procedures (7th Edition).

-Everyone working in or for our school must share the objective to help keep children and young people safe by:
+Everyone working in or for our school shares the objective to help keep children and young people safe by:

-- Providing a safe environment for children and young people to learn and develop in our school setting; - Taking appropriate steps to ensure our school is Covid-19 safe; - Identifying and responding to 'early help' needs of children and families; - Identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting; - Maintaining a culture of vigilance and an attitude of 'It could happen here'.
+- Providing a safe environment for children and young people to learn and develop; - Identifying and responding to any 'early help' needs of children and families; - Identifying children and young people who are suffering, or likely to suffer, significant harm, and taking appropriate action to ensure they are kept safe in our school/setting, at home and the community; - Maintaining a culture of vigilance and an attitude of 'it could happen here'.